 “From his scholarship on the Vietnam War, to his field-defining study of religion as it shaped U.S. foreign policy, to his most recent exploration of American politics and diplomacy in the 1930s, Preston connects the long sweep of U.S. history to broader global forces and trends,” Hitchcock said.
 “UVA has a long tradition of excellence in this field, and has been home to all-star professors like Norman Graebner, Melvyn Leffler, and Philip Zelikow.
 Working with the Jefferson Scholars Foundation and the Department of History, Preston will teach students about America’s impact on the world over the past century and help generate ideas about how to address the many global challenges of our time.”

-Pending tenure and immigration approval, Preston is scheduled to join UVA’s Corcoran Department of History in fall 2025.
+Pending approval by the Board of Visitors, Preston is scheduled to join UVA’s Corcoran Department of History in fall 2025.

 Lee Brown